merwin-asm/Clot/README.md

  - History
  - Colorful Foreground
- - Made for Windows and Linux users
+ - Made for Windows and Linux users \[Tested on Ubuntu 22.10]
  - Command Book \[A place to notedown commands and stuff]

 ## Installation